What Tools Should Transmission Linemen Carry?Lowell Corporation

 What Tools Should Transmission Linemen Carry?

-The U.S.’s electrical grid includes about 200,000 miles of high voltage (that’s over 230 kilovolt) power lines.
+The U.S.’s electrical grid includes about 200,000 miles of high voltage (over 230 kilovolts) power lines.
 The transmission linemen who maintain this grid help to keep the country’s lights on.
-This network of wires provides a reliable supply of electricity across the nation, but what tools should transmission linemen carry to get the job done?
-For more information on how to best install and repair these lines, keep reading for our list of essential tools.
+This network of wires provides a reliable electricity supply across the nation, but what tools should transmission linemen carry to get the job done?
+Keep reading our list of essential tools for more information on best installing and repairing these lines.

 - 103 Triple Square Transmission Lineman’s Wrench